openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/inference_devices_and_modes/auto_device_selection.rst

 Note that OpenVINO Runtime lets you use "GPU" as an alias for "GPU.0" in function calls.
-More details on enumerating devices can be found in :doc:`Working with devices <openvino_docs_OV_UG_Working_with_devices>`.
+More details on enumerating devices can be found in :doc:`Inference Devices and Modes <openvino_docs_Runtime_Inference_Modes_Overview>`.

 Checking Available Devices
 --------------------------